Clean mobility

 How much does it cost to charge a truck here?

 Pricing is competitive with diesel, offering cost-per-kilometre savings for fleet operators.
-Rates vary on a range of factors according to their usage patterns, time of use and other factors.
+Rates vary on a range of factors according to usage patterns, the time of use and other factors.

 How many trucks can charge here at once?

-The hub has multiple high-speed charging bays, allowing simultaneous charging for up to 15 trucks at a time.
+The hub has multiple high-speed charging bays, allowing simultaneous charging for up to 14 trucks at a time on high speed plugs and up to 28 trucks at a time.

 How quickly will it charge a typical battery electric truck?